 Since the IFM study is not the only one to come to these conclusions - there is a survey by Deloitte that comes to similar conclusions - voices of warning are being raised.
 As early as 2014, one could read in the Handelsblatt:

 "You have to let that sink in first.
-With Industry 4.0, a massive wave is rolling towards German SMEs, production processes are changing globally due to the progress of automation, it is estimated that more than 50 billion devices will be connected to the network by 2020, i.e. in a mere six years, and SMEs do not find this relevant.
+A massive wave is rolling towards German SMEs with Industry 4.0, production processes are changing globally due to the advancement of automation, it is estimated that more than 50 billion devices will be connected to the network by 2020, i.e. in a mere 6 years, and SMEs don't find this relevant.
 Is that still chutzpah or just ignorance?"

 Don't panic about the digital refuseniks

-But perhaps we shouldn't be too alarmist about the digitalisation of German SMEs.
-The bottom line is that it's about tools.
-Those that must serve the corporate purpose of a medium-sized company.
-The consideration of when and which tools should be used has always been a reason for thorough reflection on the part of an entrepreneur - at least in the SME sector.
-It cannot be the role of IT experts, consultants and service providers to now lash out at supposed "digitalisation preventers".
-After all, we should help them to act.
+But perhaps we shouldn't be too alarmist when it comes to the digitalisation of German SMEs.
+Ultimately, it's about tools.
+Tools that must serve the purpose of a medium-sized company.
+Weighing up when and which tools should be used has always been a reason for an entrepreneur to think carefully - at least in the SME sector.
+It cannot be the role of IT experts, consultants and service providers to lash out at supposed "digitalisation inhibitors".
+We should help them to act after all.